civo/docs/content/docs/kubernetes/advanced/scaling-nodes.md

       memory:  300Mi
 ```

-These lines define the running configuration of the autoscaler in its default configuration, including the minimum and maximun number of nodes to scale to.
+These lines define the running configuration of the autoscaler in its default configuration, including the minimum and maximum number of nodes to scale to.
 The autoscaler watches for events in the cluster for CPU and memory requests from pods.
 If no nodes have the requested capacity available for scheduling, this triggers a scaling event in the cluster and a node is added to the pool.

 ```console
 Environment: